 Rats have been around from way back and they are known for causing damages to our properties and transmitting multiple fatal diseases.
 In the course of a pandemic, where rat invasions increase at an exponential level, it is very important to be knowledgeable of their main preference on shelters.
 Rats are excellent climbers, jumpers and swimmers but they are specifically attracted to narrow and dark pathways with an abundant source of food and water close by.
-Therefore, they are experts in excavating holes and tunnels around our gardens and buildings.
+Therefore, they are experts in excavating holes and tunnels around our gardens and buildings and it is common to see rat holes in yard.
 In the case where you have spotted holes around your land and you feel worried and suspicious about a rat infestation, do not hesitate to contact our rat exterminator Toronto experts and they will serve your needs instantly.

 Underground burrows are often the places where rats tend to build their nests.
 Rats utilize their dexterous teeth and strong paws to construct complex underground networks of interconnected tunnels.
 Tunnels and burrows systems cover a variety of rat’s needs such as thermo-regulated nests to escape from predators, to reproduce and to store food.
 Rats tend to create one main opening that functions as the entrance or exit, and a couple of holes to escape for unexpected predators.
 The construction of burrows usually begins with one rodent family and it is rather likely to expand hosting many families that share the available supplies.
 The initial size of a burrow system is usually between 12-20 inches long and as the population grows, the burrows are enlarged.